 How a Humidifier Can Help

-How can a humidifier help relieve your symptoms of allergic rhinitis?
+How can a large bedroom humidifier help relieve your symptoms of allergic rhinitis?
 Put simply, it helps reduce the inflammation in your nose.

 If your nasal passages are already inflamed due to allergies, dry indoor air can exacerbate the issue and make it much more uncomfortable.
 In fact, it isn't uncommon for sores and blisters to develop inside or around your nose in response to these arid conditions.
 You can even get nosebleeds!